vsanthanam/JBird/JBird/JBird.docc/Articles/Setup.md

 )
 ```

-Doing this will add the `@JSONCodable`, `@JSONKey`, and `@OmitIfNil` macros to your project, which can be used automatically add conformance to ``JSONCodable`` to your Swift types.
-For more information on how to use these macros, see the <doc:Macros>.

 ## Binary Distribution via XCFramework

 JBird is available as a precompiled XCFramework for macOS, iOS, watchOS, tvOS, and visionOS.
 You can download an XCFramework for a particular version of JBird from the [GitHub Releases](https://github.com/vsanthanam/JBird/release) page.
 To build the framework from source, you can clone the repository, and run the built-in script: